9 Bible Verses about Grief

 But we do not want you to be uninformed about believers who have died so that you will not grieve like people who have no hope. – 1 Thessalonians 4:13

-The loss of a loved one is one event that can threaten to destroy our hope.
-But we are reminded that we are a people who have hope – the hope of being with God after death, and hope of resurrection into a new life and new bodies (1 Corinthians 15).
+The loss of a loved one is an event that can threaten to destroy our hope.
+But we are reminded that we have hope – the hope of being with God after death, and hope of resurrection into a new life and new bodies (1 Corinthians 15).
 Our loved ones who died and knew the Lord are with the Lord.
+So, when we grieve, our grief is different because we know they are with the Lord, which is better by far (Philippians 1:23)

 If our loved ones did not know the Lord, we continue to entrust them and ourselves into the Lord’s hands, praying as Abraham did, “Shall not the Judge of all the earth do what is just?”
 (Genesis 18:25).
 Our grief is anchored in hope.